Ibraam-Nashaat/VehicleVision/README.md

 5. Monitoring and Maintenance: Implement mechanisms to actively monitor model performance and identify potential anomalies.

+## AWS Services Used
+1. AWS Sagemaker: Leveraged for model training, deployment and model monitoring, enabling scalable and efficient machine learning operations.

+2. AWS Lambda: Utilized to create serverless functions for serializing images, classify images, and result filtering.

+3. AWS Step Functions: Employed to seamlessly orchestrate the execution of Lambda functions, creating a coherent and automated workflow.

+4. AWS S3: Utilized as a storage solution for data staging, model artifacts, and intermediate outputs during various project phases.

 ## Project Phases
 ### Phase 1: Data Preparation
 Prepare the dataset for model training: